 It’s not even about reality competition-style TV shows.

-They’ve made an entire episode about Survivor.
+They’ve made an entire podcast about Survivor.
 And unlike Jeff Probst in abysmal Season 17, I am here for it.

 This list could go on for days.
 But trust me; almost any topic – done right – can turn into a great, popular podcast.